Acquaintance Time of a Graph: Graphs with

 We now turn to a randomized polynomial time algorithm with the following guarantee.

-\begin{theorem} There is a randomized polynomial time algorithm such that when given a graph $G$ with $\AC(G)=1$ finds $O(\log(n))$-rounds strategy for acquaintance in $G$. \end{theorem}
+\begin{theorem} There is a randomized polynomial time algorithm which when given a graph $G$ with $\AC(G)=1$ finds an $O(\log(n))$-rounds strategy for acquaintance in $G$ with high probability. \end{theorem}

-\begin{proof} Let $G = (V,E)$ be an $n$-vertex graph, and let $U \seq V$ be the set of vertices of degree at least $n/2$.
+\begin{proof} Let $G = (V,E)$ be an $n$-vertex graph, and let $U \seq V$ be the set of vertices of degree at least $\floor{n/2}$.
 By Item~\ref{item3:corAC=1} of Corollary~\ref{cor:AC=1} we have $|U| \geq \floor{n/2}$.
 The following lemma describes a key step in the algorithm. \begin{lemma} Let $P_U$ be the agents originally located in $U$.
-Then, there exists a polynomial time randomized algorithm that finds a $O(\log(n))$-rounds strategy that allows every two agents in $P_U$ to meet. \end{lemma} Now, consider all the agents $P$ in $G$.
-For every subset of $P' \seq P$ of size $|P'| \leq |U|$ we can use the aforementioned procedure to produce a $O(\log(n))$-rounds strategy that allows all agents in $P'$ to meet with high probability.
-Let us partition the agents $P$ into at most $\big\lceil\frac{2|V|}{|U|}\big\rceil \leq 5$ disjoint subsets $P = P_1 \cup \dots \cup P_5$ with at most $\floor{|U|/2}$ agents each in each $P_i$, and apply the procedure to each pair $P_i \cup P_j$ separately.
-By Proposition~\ref{prop:matching small to large}, we can transfer any pair $P_i \cup P_j$ to $U$ in one step (with the exception of a single agent, that can be dealt with separately as done in Theorem~\ref{thm:1-vs-(n-1) in P}).
+Then, there exists a polynomial time randomized algorithm that finds an $O(\log(n))$-rounds strategy that makes every two agents in $P_U$ meet with high probability. \end{lemma} Now, consider all the agents $P$ in $G$.
+For every subset of $P' \seq P$ of size $|P'| \leq |U|$ we can use the aforementioned procedure to produce an $O(\log(n))$-rounds strategy that allows all agents in $P'$ to meet with high probability.
+Let us partition the agents $P$ into a constant number $c = \big\lceil\frac{2|V|}{|U|}\big\rceil$ of disjoint subsets $P = P_1 \cup \dots \cup P_c$ with at most $\floor{|U|/2}$ agents each in each $P_i$, and apply the procedure to each pair $P_i \cup P_j$ separately.
+By Claim~\ref{claim:matching small to large} we can transfer any $P_i \cup P_j$ to $U$ in one step.
 When all pairs have been dealt with, all agents have already met each other.
-This gives us an $O(\log(n))$-rounds strategy that can be found in randomized polynomial time for the acquaintance problem in graphs with $\AC(G)=1$. \end{proof}
+This gives us an $O(\log(n))$-rounds strategy for the acquaintance problem in graphs with $\AC(G)=1$ that can be found in randomized polynomial time. \end{proof}

 We return to the proof of Lemma~\ref{lemma:log(n) AC in U}.